portagefilelist/client/CONTRIBUTING.md

-# How to contribute to pfl
+# How to contribute to PFL client

 This project does use the [master branch][masterbranch] as the currently released version.
 The [develop branch][developbranch] is the main branch for improvements and workplace for a future version.